For Healthcare Professionals: Emergency Services

 How to Access the Emergency Department and What to Expect

-An experienced ED nurse will answer your call and will be able to document your patient's information.
+An experienced ED communications nurse will answer your call and document information regarding your patient.
 This information will become a permanent part of your patient's chart and will be available to ED care team members prior to and on your patient's arrival.
-Children’s ED attending physicians are always available for consultation if necessary.
+Seattle Children's ED attending physicians are always available for consultation as necessary.

 When you call, please provide us with: